 So how do you establish a system of professionalism while giving your team enough autonomy to track time in a way that meets their needs?
 Leverage the tools they can’t imagine working without—Google Calendar, Gmail, and Slack.

 Some of us are more focused on inbox-zero enlightenment.
 Let your inbox and your to-do list make nice by connecting your Gmail to a basic task list.
-Try out this template below and add it to your doc with
+Try out this template below and add it to your doc with /todo with Gmail.

 Create a task and then link an email or two. 👇